 This is one of the most stunning mountain ranges in the world, with 18 peaks which rise over 3000 meters.
 Needless to say, it is a real paradise for nature and adventure lovers, home to some of the best hikes in Europe, as well as plenty of opportunities for rock climbing and via ferrata.
 Hiking in the Dolomites is always a very rewarding experience, whether on a long or short distance walk.

-I love hiking and never miss an opportunity to go.
+I love hiking and never miss an opportunity to go (though I do not go alone, and here’s why).
 It actually all started when my parents first took me hiking in the Dolomites during our first trip to Trentino.
 I enjoyed the feeling of being away from it all, breathing the clean air and then admiring the view from the top.

 I’ll take any kind of hike, really.
 I am a massive fan of volcano hikes, especially of active volcanoes such as Bromo, in Indonesia, or Etna, in Sicily.
 I absolutely love multi-day hikes, such as the Poon Hill Circuit of Nepal or the Jesus Trail of Israel.
 And when I need a quick fix and feel the need to escape from the stress of daily life, I go on a short distance hike.
 I have done it in the Picos de Europa, and I love doing it in the Dolomites of Trentino.